gusutabopb/aioinflux/docs/usage.rst

         for point in iterpoints(chunk):
             # do something

-By default, the generator returned by :func:`~aioinflux.iterutils.iterpoints` yields a plain list of values without doing any expensive parsing.
+By default, the generator returned by |iterpoints|
+yields a plain list of values without doing any expensive parsing.
 However, in case a specific format is needed, an optional ``parser`` argument can be passed.
 ``parser`` is a function that takes the raw value list for each data point and an additional